-KCTA works with school districts in Kansas, western Missouri and the Dakotas to prepare their students to be successful by enhancing instruction about East Asia throughout the curriculum, especially in world history, social studies, and geography classes.
-KCTA endeavors to help teachers and school librarians develop an understanding and appreciation of China, Korea and Japan, to provide knowledge about this vital part of the world and to promote informed analyses of its interdependence with our area.
+The Kansas Consortium for Teaching about Asia (KCTA) works with public and private schools in Kansas, western Missouri and the Dakotas to prepare their students for success by enhancing instruction about East Asia across the curriculum, especially in social studies classes.
+KCTA endeavors to help teachers and school librarians develop an understanding of and appreciation for the history and culture of China, Korea and Japan, to provide knowledge about this vital part of the world, and to promote informed analyses of its interdependence with the local area.
 This is especially important in the twenty-first century when natural resources, business policies, political affairs, and cultural events around the world affect Americans in many ways.

 1440 Jayhawk Blvd., Room 201